Skip to content

 • who the recipient should contact if they have received the message by mistake.

 To provide a clear disclaimer, you must determine what information qualifies as confidential for your business.
 This may include trade secrets or financial data.
 The disclaimer works like a reminder that you know your legal rights and are willing to use legal action if a party breaches confidentiality.
 However, you cannot use a confidentiality disclaimer as a substitute for a legally binding confidentiality agreement.
-In many situations, the recipient does not actually agree to be bound by confidentiality obligations.
+Email confidentiality disclaimers have very limited legal effect in the UK, as they do not create enforceable obligations on unintended recipients who have not agreed to be bound by them.
 Depending on the circumstance, you may need a lawyer to create a tailored agreement or disclaimer to protect your business.

 A disclaimer regarding financial or legal advice might clarify that you do not intend for the other party to rely on the advice provided.
 This type of disclaimer means you will not be liable for professional negligence if the advice causes the other person to lose money by, for example, influencing their investment decisions.